polpielladev/polpiella.dev/src/pages/fastlane-appstore-connect-api-and-github-actions.md

 ![App Store Connect's keys page with arrows pointing to the two fields that need to be copied: the key's id and the account's issuer id](/assets/posts/fastlane-appstore-connect-api-and-github-actions/values.webp)

 ## Storing the ASC API key
 I find that the best place to store the new App Store Connect API key is in the CI provider's secrets section.

-In this article, I'll show you how to store and use this key in Github Actions but this approach should be very similar across different providers.
+While I'll be using Github Actions in this article, the approach to save secrets will be very similar across most CI providers.

 ### Creating an action secret
 First, let's see how we can create a secret and make it available to a Github Actions workflow: